 A guidebook will save you some money, as you will not need to purchase a pamphlet at certain locations or download any apps before you travel.

 You can download apps while at home to avoid incurring extra charges from your wireless carrier.
-My Best Free iPad and iPhone travel apps

 Instead of visiting a country without any plans, you should research the events that will be taking place while you are there.

 This way, you can avoid missing the best events: natural events and festivals.

 You should also consider researching local dishes before you try anything; you do not want to eat something that you are allergic to while there.

 Bring a Charger Adapter